> Folk > Songs > The Trashing Machine / The Threshing Machine

 The threshing machine would have been topical during the early years of the nineteenth century.
 According to the Encyclopaedia Britannica (14th edition), “A workable threshing machine was invented late in the eighteenth century and was gradually coming into use early in the nineteenth; it was driven by water or wind power, sometimes by horse labour, and later by steam.
 But it was not until the ’30s of the nineteenth century that steam began to be applied at all extensively to agriculture.”

-Anne O’Neill from Belfast sang The Thrashing Machine on 1 August 1952 to Peter Kennedy (BBC recording 18592).
+Anne O’Neill, a tinker of Belfast, Northern Ireland sang The Thrashing Machine on 1 August 1952 to Peter Kennedy (BBC recording 18592).
 This recording was later included on the anthology Songs of Seduction (The Folk Songs of Britain Volume 2; Caedmon 1961; Topic 1968).
+The album’s booklet commented:

 George Spicer of West Hoathly, Sussex, sang The Thrashing Machine in 1973 to Mike Yates.
-This recording was included in 1975 on the Topic anthology of countryside songs from Southern England, When Sheepshearing’s Done, at the end of the 1980s on the Veteran Tapes cassette of traditional singing in Sussex, Ripest Apples (VT 107), and in 2001 on the Veteran anthology of traditional folk music from rural England, Down in the Fields.
+This recording was included in 1975 on the Topic anthology of countryside songs from Southern England, When Sheepshearing’s Done, in 1987 on the Veteran Tapes cassette of traditional singing in Sussex, Ripest Apples, and in 2001 on the Veteran anthology of traditional folk music from rural England, Down in the Fields.
 Mike Yates noted on the Topic album:

 The Thrashing Machine is a well known, if not often reported, song.
 The poet James Reeves has suggested that it dates from the early part of the 19th century when mechanical threshing machines first became available and, in fact, it was printed in the 1830s by William Walker of Durham.
 Although the song exists in many manuscript collections it has often been prudishly overlooked by collectors who felt that they could not include such a song in their printed collections.